Inductive Solution of the Tangential Center Problem on Zero-Cycles: Solution for -transitive, monomials and Chebyshev polynomials

 \section{Solution for $2$-transitive, monomials and Chebyshev polynomials}

-In this section we shall solve the 0-dimensional tangential center problem for the basis of induction, this is, when $f$ is a $2$-transitive polynomial, a monomial or a Chebyshev polynomial.
+In this section we prove Theorem~\ref{theo:inductionsptep}, which we have divided into Propositions \ref{prop:xmT} and \ref{trantriv}.
+That is, we shall solve the zero-dimensional tangential center problem for the basis of induction, this is, when $f$ is a $2$-transitive polynomial, a monomial or a Chebyshev polynomial.
 We need to consider chains instead of cycles for they appear in the induction process.